ruigaohank/unboxed_ecommerce/README.md

   <sub>Entity relationship diagram (ERD) of Unboxed's data.</sub>
 </p>

 A series of data processing and cleaning steps were first undertaken to understand and address data quality issues, such as inconsistent formatting and missing/nonsensical values in several columns.
-These steps were carried out in Excel and are documented [in the workbook](https://github.com/ruiruigao/unboxed_ecommerce/blob/main/unboxed_raw.xlsx).
+These steps were carried out in Excel and are documented [in the workbook](https://github.com/ruiruigao/unboxed_ecommerce/blob/main/unboxed_data.xlsx) (a snapshot of the issue log can be found [here](https://github.com/ruiruigao/unboxed_ecommerce/blob/main/screenshots/data_issue_log.png)).

+The analysis was carried out using a combination of Excel and SQL (Google BigQuery), with each tool used to investigate different aspects of the data.
+* The Excel portion of the analysis can be found [here](https://github.com/ruiruigao/unboxed_ecommerce/blob/main/unboxed_analysis.xlsx).
+* The queries for the SQL portion of the analysis can be found [here](https://github.com/ruiruigao/unboxed_ecommerce/blob/main/stakeholder_townhall_questions.sql).

 ---
 ## Summary of Insights